Cyber Security and Digital Identity

 Washington, D.C. - Invite Only

 Each year, the Cyber Security Conference assembles senior defense officials based in France and the US to discuss the most pertinent challenges to cyber security on both sides of the Atlantic.
-This year’s program, titled “Cyber Security and Digital Identity,” will discuss the balance between ensuring security in cyberspace and protecting personal information and privacy.
-Through a series of panel and group discussions, this two-day seminar will address topics from French and American cyber security priorities to anonymity online.
+This year’s program, titled “Cyber Security and Digital Identity,” discussed the balance between ensuring security in cyberspace and protecting personal information and privacy.
+Through a series of panel and group discussions, this two-day seminar addressed topics from French and American cyber security priorities to anonymity online.

-Held under the Chatham House Rule, the invite-only conference will host senior members of French and American government as well as industry experts in cyber security.
+Held under the Chatham House Rule, the invite-only conference hosted senior members of French and American government as well as industry experts in cyber security.
 A list of organizations where our speakers are from can be found here.